Table of Contents

 Don’t Use the Emerson Logo or Make Endorsements

 Do not use the Emerson shield, wordmark, or any other Emerson marks or images on your personal online sites.
 Do not use Emerson’s name to promote or endorse any product, cause, or political party or candidate.
-Emerson logo and trademark guidelines can be found here.
+Emerson logo and trademark guidelines can be found in the Brand Center.

 Online collaboration tools provide low-cost communication methods that foster open exchanges and learning.
 While social media tools are changing the way we work and how we connect with the public and other higher education institutions, Emerson policies and practices for sharing information remain the same.
 In addition to the individual guidelines discussed above, please follow these official guidelines when you create or post to a social media site on behalf of Emerson: